 Brazil is currently going through a transformation in the financing industry for infrastructure projects.

 In this sense, Law No. 12,431/2011 established the incentivized infrastructure debentures, which, among other aspects, set forth tax benefits for individuals investing in such debt notes, as a way to foster capital markets for infrastructure financing.
-In 2014, the incentivized infrastructure debentures accounted for BRL 1.83 Billion in long-term financing, corresponding to less than 1% of deployed capital; in 2017, those debt notes corresponded to approximately BRL 22 Billion.
+In 2014, the incentivized infrastructure debentures accounted for BRL 1.83 billion in long-term financing, corresponding to less than 1% of deployed capital; in 2017, those debt notes corresponded to approximately BRL 22 billion.
 The tax benefits on the incentivized infrastructure debentures are in the process of being extended to legal entities as to provide additional market for such notes, and, consequently, more available funds to the industry.

-Capital markets are more susceptible to market conditions, when compared to state owned development banks.
-Hence, to make capital markets a financing source for Brazilian infrastructure, Brazil will have to provide investors with strong signals of economic growth, political stability and serious commitment to balance its public finance.
+Capital markets are more susceptible to market conditions, when compared to state-owned development banks.
+Hence, to make capital markets a financing source for Brazilian infrastructure, Brazil will have to provide investors with strong signals of economic growth, political stability, and serious commitment to balance its public finance.

-Brazilian law recognizes different rights and collateral warranties in favor of funders and third parties who engages in the financing of construction and engineering projects.
+Brazilian law recognizes different rights and collateral warranties in favor of funders and third parties who engage in the financing of construction and engineering projects.
 The different forms of project financing in Brazil consider several possibilities for the structuring of collateral warranties and third-party rights, including: